BBQ Quinoa and Pinto Bean Burgers

 Calories: 181kcal

-These BBQ quinoa and pinto bean burgers are everything you want in a veggie burger.
+These BBQ pinto bean burgers are everything you want in a veggie burger.
 They're packed full of flavor from barbecue sauce, garlic, green onions, and cheese.
 They're sturdy enough to hold all your favorite burger toppings.
 And it all comes together in about an hour.

 Print Recipe